Trontor/INFO30005-2019-fd/README.md

 ### Events

-The events panel is designed for kids to **organise and participate in entertaining events related to fresh food**.
+The events panel is designed for kids to **organise and participate in social/entertaining events related to fresh food**.
 Some examples are as follows:

-* Online studying: There are online lectures and workshops to extend kids' knowledge of green food and learn with fun.
 * Framers Market: Notifications of farmers market events in Melbourne.
 Kids can organise their own if they wish.
-* Picnic day: Organised by the website organisers to take kids to farms and pick'n'learn different fruits and vegetables.
+* Picnic day: Organised by the website to take kids to farms and pick'n'learn different fruits and vegetables.
 Charge at a relatively low fee.

-Successful participation in events earn kids Stars.
+Successful participation in events earns kids Stars.

 ### Games